DewofyourYouth/DewofyourYouth.github.io/_posts/2021-01-10-first-impressions-of-fsharp.md

   - F#
 ---

 I've started to get my feet wet in C# and F#.
 I've discovered .NET interactive notebooks for C# and F# - which makes playing around with them more fun.
 I wonder if there is a way to embed them in markdown.
-Now that I've had an oppurtunity kick the tires a bit, here are some of my discoveries:
+Now that I've had an opportunity kick the tires a bit, here are some of my discoveries:

 Here are some things that strike me as a little odd, but I'm sure were intentional decisions.
 Unlike most languages, in F# `=` is used for both assignment and equality.
 So you can do: